-Additional Needed Information (Optional)

-Provide additional needed information for the waiver (optional):

-- 1. State Line of Authority for Waiver Operation.
-Specify the state line of authority for the operation of the waiver (select one): - The waiver is operated by the State Medicaid agency.

-Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one):

-The Medical Assistance Unit.

-Specify the unit name:

-(Do not complete item A-2)

-Another division/unit within the State Medicaid agency that is separate from the Medical Assistance Unit.
+Additional Needed Information (Optional) Provide additional needed information for the waiver (optional): Appendix A: Waiver Administration and Operation State Line of Authority for Waiver Operation.
+Specify the state line of authority for the operation of the waiver (select one): The waiver is operated by the State Medicaid agency.
+Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one): The Medical Assistance Unit.
+Specify the unit name: (Do not complete item A-2) Another division/unit within the State Medicaid agency that is separate from the Medical Assistance Unit.
 Specify the division/unit name.
 This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.
 (Complete item A-2-a).

-• The waiver is operated by a separate agency of the State that is not a division/unit of the Medicaid agency.
+The waiver is operated by a separate agency of the State that is not a division/unit of the Medicaid agency.
+The warver is operated by a separate agency of the state that is not a division/ante of the interior Specify the division/unit name: Department on Disability Services, Developmental Disabilities Administration (DDS/DDA)

-Specify the division/unit name: Department on Disability Services, Developmental Disabilities Administration (DDS/DDA) In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
+In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
 The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request.
 (Complete item A-2-b).

-- 2. Oversight of Performance. - a.
+2. Oversight of Feriormand 2.
+Oversight of Performance ---------------------------- ---- ----------- ---------------- a.
 Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
 When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
 Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities: